All About Anti-Reflective Coating, ARC Lens, Anti-Glare Lens, or ARC Glasses.

 - Anti-reflective coating (ARC) is not available in contact lenses.
 So, this is a problem for the contact lens wearer.

-Caring of ARC Lens
+Caring of ARC Lens in Eyeglasses

 Lens cleaners with strong chemicals can damage the coating.
 So, always use only products that are recommended by the optician.
 Likewise, fine scratches are more visible on anti-reflection coated lenses than on uncoated lenses.
 To prevent lenses from scratches, always clean the ARC lens by wetting them first because a dry cloth on a dry lens can scratch the lens.